-Accessories help us take better images.
-They help us stay comfortable so we can stay out, photographing for longer.
+Accessories help you take better images.
+They help you stay comfortable so you can stay out, photographing for longer.

-The accessory that you won’t be able to live without is a bag.
-It allows you to carry all of your photographic gear, but also other items, such as clothing and binoculars.
+The accessory you won’t be able to live without is a bag.
+It allows you to carry all your photographic gear and other items, such as clothing and binoculars.

-Our recommendation is the YAAGLE Oxford backpack, as it lets you carry two telephoto lenses together.
+Our recommendation is the YAAGLE Oxford backpack, which lets you carry two telephoto lenses together.
 It even has space for all your other items.

-Some animals you might not want to photograph using a 50mm lens.
-Some animals you won’t even get close enough to photograph them.
+You might not want to photograph some animals using a 50mm lens.
+You can’t even get close enough to some animals to photograph them.

-The solution is a remote shutter release.
+The solution to this is a remote shutter release.
 This allows you to release the shutter without touching the camera.

 This piece of equipment is also great for long exposures.
-Touching your camera while the shutter is open for extended periods of time could create shake, ruining your image.
+Touching your camera while the shutter is open for extended periods could create camera shake, ruining your image.

 Clothing is one of the most important areas of wildlife photography.
 They will protect you during the harshest weather conditions.

-They will keep you warm when it is cold and dry when it’s rainy like England in April.
+They will keep you warm when it is cold and dry when it’s rainy, like in England in April.
 You will need to know what conditions you may encounter so that you can dress accordingly.

-These clothing items have extra pockets for small amounts of gear needed at a moment’s notice.
+These clothing items have extra pockets for a small amount of gear needed at a moment’s notice.
 The more comfortable you are in the wild, the higher the chance of your happiness.

-This means staying out longer taking stunning wildlife images.
+This means staying out longer and taking stunning wildlife images.
 Read more about our clothing recommendations here.

-When you are starting out in a new field of photography, you don’t want to spend every cent you have until you are sure you will stay interested.
+When you are starting a new field of photography, you don’t want to spend all your money.
+At least not until you are sure you will stay interested.

 This is why we suggest this list of gear items for those on a budget.
 One area that can really save you money is a teleconverter.

-This little lens-shaped item fits between your lens and your camera body.
-Its task is to multiply the focal length of the lens you are using alongside it.
+This small, lens-shaped item fits between your lens and your camera body.
+Its purpose is to multiply the focal length of the lens you use alongside it.

-There are many equipment items that will really help your wildlife photography.
+Many equipment items will really help your wildlife photography.

 Invisibility is possibly the most desired attribute for photographers across all photographic fields.
 Imagine the photos if this were possible.

 A great possibility is a canvas dome hide.
-This system is fast to set up, easy to transport, and easy to move in case of frustrating birds flying away.
+This system is fast to set up and easy to transport and move in case frustrating birds fly away.

-Read here on what choices are available and how they will help your wildlife photography.
+Read more about the available choices and how they will help your wildlife photography.

 Camera trapping provides many advantages.
-It is the act of placing your camera in an animal’s habitat and leaving it, sometimes overnight.
+It is placing your camera in an animal’s habitat and leaving it, sometimes overnight.

-Shutter release happens through motion detection, either active infrared (AIR) or passive infrared (PIR) beams.
+Shutter release happens through motion detection.
+Either through active infrared (AIR) or passive infrared (PIR) beams.

-They allow you to enter and photograph an animal in its natural state, without disturbing their environment.
+They allow you to enter and photograph an animal in its natural state without disturbing its environment.

-Read all the information you will ever need on camera traps and techniques here in this article.
+Read all the information you will need on camera traps and techniques in this article.

-Sorry to burst your bubble, but there is no best lens for wildlife photography.
+Sorry to burst your bubble, but wildlife photography has no best lens.
 There is only the best lens for your wildlife photography.

-It all comes down to what you are going to be photographing with the lens.
+It all comes down to what you will photograph with the lens.
 If you are photographing animals in motion, then a fast lens is what you will need.

-A wide-angle lens will suit you better If you are aiming to capture an animal in its natural habitat.
-If you have lenses already, then you may not need to invest much, or at all.
+A wide-angle lens will suit you better if you aim to capture an animal in its natural habitat.
+If you already have lenses, you may not need to invest much or at all.

-A teleconverter can extend the lenses that you have, into something closer to a telephoto lens.
+A teleconverter can extend your lenses into something closer to a telephoto lens.

 A telephoto lens will get you closer to your subject.
-Great for photographing those animals that have a taste for wildlife photographer served fresh.
+This is great for photographing those animals that have a taste for wildlife photographers served fresh.

 It also allows you to close the gap between the subject and the background, which gives an interesting perspective.

-An interesting lens option is a wide angle lens.
-These typically have a wider field of view than what we call standard lenses.
+An interesting lens option is a wide-angle lens.
+These typically have a wider field of view than standard lenses.

-If a standard lens is 50mm, then a 35mm and 24mm lens are slightly wide angle.
-For the real benefit, you need to look at lenses of a focal length between 11mm and 24mm.
+If a standard lens is 50mm, then a 35 and 24mm lens are slightly wide-angle.
+For the real benefit, you need to look at lenses of a focal length between 11 and 24mm.

-The field of view for these ranges from 84° to 120°.
-120° is a third of a 360° panorama, just to put it into perspective.
+The field of view for these ranges from 84 to 120 degrees (120 degrees is a third of a 360-degree panorama, just to put it into perspective).

 A great way to spot and follow birds and animals is by using scopes or binoculars.
-This affords you time and effort, not having to pack up and move each time the animal does.
+This saves you time and effort, so you don’t have to pack up and move each time the animal does.

-They will allow you to see them from afar, without disturbing their natural habitat or daily life.
-This way, you can make sure they are not just posing for the camera.
+They allow you to see them from afar without disturbing their natural habitat or daily life.
+This way, you can ensure they are not just posing for the camera.

-Most wildlife photographers use binoculars that are at least 8x (magnification 8 times).
+Most wildlife photographers use at least 8x (magnification eight times) binoculars.
 The larger the magnification, the more trouble you will have keeping it steady.

 They can cost anywhere from $100 to $2000, and the scopes can cost even more.
 Secondhand is also a viable option for those on a budget.

 Making sure your camera is prepped correctly saves you valuable time.
-You want to tweak your camera settings when you are photographing, not starting from fresh.
+You want to tweak your camera settings while photographing, not starting fresh.

-This could grab you that perfect shot, where the other version of you is still moving the dial back to ISO 100.
+This could get you that perfect shot where the other version of you is still moving the dial back to ISO 100.

-This way, you only need to worry about what aperture you want to shoot at.
-This can save valuable time, trying to change everything manually.
+This way, you only need to worry about what aperture you want to shoot with.
+This can save valuable time, rather than trying to change everything manually.

 A minimum shutter speed comes down to what you choose.
-If you choose 1/1000th of a second, the ISO will set itself accordingly.
+If you choose 1/1000 s, the ISO will set itself accordingly.

-There are many camera settings you can utilise for all kinds of captures, not just wildlife photography.
+You can utilize many camera settings for all kinds of captures, not just wildlife photography.
 You might feel a little overwhelmed at first.

-Our recommendation is to not get caught up in all of these settings in the field.
+We recommend not getting caught up in all of these settings in the field.
 You will waste valuable time in doing so, missing many great shots.

-Read here on how to do that, and 4 other great ways to improve your wildlife photography.
+Read here on how to do that and four other great ways to improve your wildlife photography.

 Autofocus is a godsend.

-For fast moving subjects, AI Servo works well as it keeps track of where your subject is moving to.
-It refocuses every time the subject drops out of focus.
+For fast-moving subjects, AI Servo (AF-C on Nikon) works well as it keeps track of where your subject is moving to.
+It is continuous autofocus.
+And it refocuses every time the subject drops out of focus.

 You can even make a custom preset so that your wildlife photography is at its best.
 Read here for how to do that.

 There are plenty of reasons why you should try wildlife photography.
-The number one would be that it is going to be challenging, so you will learn a great deal.
+The number one reason is that it will be challenging.
+So you will learn a great deal.